osrf/gazebo_design/gui_logging/gui_logging.md

 ### Interfaces

-Please see [DataLoggingPlayback.pdf](DataLoggingPlayback.pdf) for the GUI design of the model editor.
+Please see [DataLoggingPlayback.pdf](DataLoggingPlayback.pdf) for the GUI design of the logging widget.

 **GUI changes**